What were your favourite childhood books?

 by Lisa Scott

 Lisa is an avid reader, writer, maker and mum.
-She blogs at Make + Do a website about making the best use of what you have

 I was in the fourth grade when I first had The BFG read aloud to me by my then teacher.
 It was the first book that allowed me to get lost in my own imagination and I would lay awake at night wishing that a big friendly giant would pick me up and take me away.